TERMS AND CONDITIONS

 24.2 The information referred to in paragraph 24.1 above shall for the duration of this Agreement and thereafter, be used by the User only for the use of the Service and in accordance with this Agreement and applicable law, including but not limited to data protection law.

-24.3 Further to paragraph 27 below, the User acknowledges and agrees that iZettle may disclose any information provided to iZettle or its designated bank to the Networks, for the purpose of determining the identity of an individual, including cardholders, in accordance with the rules issued by the Networks and as permitted by applicable law.
+24.3 Further to paragraph 27 below, the User acknowledges and agrees that iZettle may disclose any information provided to iZettle or its Acquirers to the Card Schemes, for the purpose of determining the identity of an individual, including customers, in accordance with the rules issued by the Networks and as permitted by applicable law.

 25. Feedback on the Service